Kristin Forbes: Bank of England

-At the Bank of England, Forbes became a vocal dissenter, with commentators labelling her both a monetary policy "dove" and "hawk" at different points in her tenure.
+At the Bank of England, Forbes was an occasional dissenter, with commentators labelling her both a monetary policy "dove" and "hawk" at different points in her tenure.
 In the early months of her position, Forbes advocated against interest rises, arguing that insufficient information was available on whether inflationary pressures in the UK were being masked by the strengthening of the Pound sterling, and the corresponding fall in import prices.
 She discussed this tradeoff in her first public speech as a Monetary Policy Committee member, delivered at an event at the Canadian Imperial Bank of Commerce.

+In later years, Forbes would become an advocate for interest rate rises, arguing that pessimism about the state of the global economy was overstated.
+In response to the 2016 Brexit referendum, Forbes warned about rushing to cut interest rates until there was more information on the economic impact.
+In August 2016, she joined a unanimous majority of the Monetary Policy Committee to lower rates from 0.5% to 0.25%. but voted against the 6-3 majority decision to restart purchases of government bonds and was the only member to vote against starting a new program to purchase corporate bonds.